barafael/barafael.github.io/_posts/2017-10-8-Vim-has-no-keyboard-shortcuts.md

 itself for multi-line edits - to vim it is simply a long chain of characters that it must interpret.
 Macros can be nested - you can call a macro b from within macro a since macro invocation is only a sequence of characters.
-Finally, it is easy to parameterise macros with register contents.
+Finally, it is easy to parameterize macros with register contents.

 For example, you might have a macro 'a' that finds a word matching a certain pattern and yanks it to register 'w', and then calls a macro 'b' which finds